drunsinn/pyXSteam/README.txt

 		tcV_p	Saturated liquid thermal conductivity
 		tcL_t	Saturated vapour thermal conductivity
 		tcV_t	Saturated liquid thermal conductivity
-		tc_pT	Thermal conductivity as a function of pressure and temperature tc_ph	Thermal conductivity as a function of pressure and enthalpy tc_hs	Thermal conductivity as a function of enthalpy and entropy
+		tc_pt	Thermal conductivity as a function of pressure and temperature tc_ph	Thermal conductivity as a function of pressure and enthalpy tc_hs	Thermal conductivity as a function of enthalpy and entropy